umeboshi2/paella/README.md

    http://host/paella/addresses/{address} for a machine name, accepting the first match.

+   4. after a successful match, the retrieved machine name is sent in a POST request dict(action='install', machine=name) to http;//host/paella/machines .

-   4. command tells server to create special pxe config files named after mac addresses
+   5. The request above tells the server to create special pxe config files named after the mac addresses linked to the machine in the database.

-   5. kernel command line has preseed url for machine
+   6. The distinctive feature of the specific pxe config file for the mac address of the target machine is that appends a preseed url to the kernel command line specific to the machine.

 	   - http://host/paella/preseed/{machine}

+   7. It is the preseed file's duty to make sure salt-minion is installed, and the machine identified for the minion to work.
+This is currently being done using hostname.

 #### General Install Procedure
 Procedure when machine set to be installed: